khanshoaib3/minecraft-access/docs/setup/modpack.md

 # Using the Visually Impaired Access Modpack

-This modpack is a community project created by @BrailleBennett It is intended for the Fabric loader on the client side only.
+This modpack is a community project created by [@BrailleBennett](https://github.com/BrailleBennett).
+It was made for the Fabric mod loader for usage on the client side only.

 ## Installing the Modpack

 To install the Visually Impaired Access modpack, you're going to want to install the [Modrinth launcher app](https://modrinth.com/app)

 1. Install the Modrinth Launcher: After downloading the launcher from the provided link, follow the installation prompts.
-2. Sign in to Minecraft: Once the launcher is installed, sign in your Microsoft account.
+2. Sign in to Minecraft: Once the launcher is installed, sign in to your Microsoft account.
 This step is necessary to verify that you own the game and to allow the launcher to download game files for you.
 3. Find the Modpacks Tab: After signing in, navigate to the “Modpacks” tab in the launcher.
 4. Search for the Pack: Use the search function to look for `vi-access` or a similar term.
 You should see `Visually Impaired Access Mods - Fabric` by `BrailleBennett` as the top result.
 5. Install the Pack: Click on the `Visually Impaired Access Mods - Fabric` pack and find the `Install` button.
 Click `Install` to add the mod pack to your library.
 6. Go to Your Library: Navigate back to the “Library” tab, which is located at the top of the launcher interface.
-7. Find the Installed Pack: In your library, look for the entry labeled `Visually Impaired Access Mods - Fabric` followed by `Fabric 1.21`.
+7. Find the Installed Pack: In your library, look for the entry labeled `Visually Impaired Access Mods - Fabric` followed by `Fabric <game version>`.
 This entry should be near the bottom of your library screen.
    A good trick to finding it is to navigate by links using your screen reader until there are no more links and then arrow down a few times.
 8. Launch the Game: Once you’ve located the pack, click on it, then press the `Play` button to start the installation and launch the game.